adamzoltan/lagopus-spring-exam-1/README.md

 ### In what cases would you choose to use an abstract class over an interface?

 Please define it with your own words.
 We are expecting at least 3 distinct ideas that you write here:
+1. My endpoint has to response with an Ok or an Error status depending on the received JSON object.
+To solve this i can create a Status abstract class which can be extended by the ok and error status classes, so the endpoint can return with a Satus object.
+2. I want to represent several kinds of animals with my code.
+Since every animal has the same basic abilities (eat, sleep, move) i create an animal absctract class with these methods, then each animal can extend this.
+Therefore each specific animal can be instantiated as an animal object.
+3.

 ### Analyzing URL
 Please name the parts of the URL below.